good-loop/doc/pages/policy/data-gdpr-policy.md

 ### Right to be Informed

 It is unlikely that this applies.
-If you are using Good-Loop to collect information from one person about another, .

 ### Right of Access